fredp1edu/web-calendar_php/README.md

 *   Online now. to log in:  caltester fpProj2017!

-    * Just one favor:  please do not delete the holiday entries (thanksgiving, vet's day, christmas, etc) for now.
-Holidays are special cases which won't be deleteable after the next push.

 NEXT TO DO:
 1. Add month view - possible batch deletion of entries through month and day views.
     1a.
 Add day and month views to jquery modal windows.